Dr Malpani would be happy to provide a second opinion on your problem.Consult Now!

 For example, if they have a 33 day cycle, then what is their fertile time ?
 And how often should they have sex during this time ?
 Should they try to save up the sperm ?
 Does the position matter ?
 It's hard to ask busy doctors all these questions, which means that old wife's tales and myths and misconceptions are still very prevalent.

 Sadly, many doctors are also poorly informed.
 I remember a 28 year old woman who came to me.
 She had a regular 25 day cycle and her gynecologist had advised to have sex exactly on Day 14 to maximise her chances of having a baby.
 She had been juggling her work schedule and forcing her husband to have sex on Day 14 by the calendar religiously for the last 6 months, but had not got pregnant, which is why she came to me for IVF treatment.

 I explained to her that by following her doctor's advise, she was actually making herself infertile !
 Women with a 25 days cycle ovulate on Day 11 - which means they are infertile by Day 12 !
 She was angry and upset when she realised how much valuable time she had wasted.
 I explained to her that she did not need IVF; and advised her to continue trying in her own bedroom, after explaining to her what her fertile time was.
 She conceived promptly in the second month and still invites me to her daughter's birthday every year !

 This is when I realized that many educated women are very confused about their natural fertility cycles.
-In order to clear this confusion, we setup a website, www.myfertiletime.in, with technology being provided by Plus91.
-This free " Egg Tracker" service allows women to print out their fertile calendar - and we even send them reminder email alerts, free of charge.
-We also provide SMS alerts on their mobile, for a small fee.
+In order to clear this confusion, we created an app which you can download free at www.myfertilitydiary.com !
+This free " Egg Tracker" service allows women to print out their fertile calendar.